egarim/XpoNet6WasmSqlite/README.md

-# Using XPO with sqlite database in blazor web assembly
+# Using XPO with sqlite database in blazor web assembly (DotNet 6)

 Steve Sanderson talk about net 6